Skip to main content

 10 Steps to Reduce the Risk of Business Theft

-For those businesses that fall victim, the effects can be much more drastic, especially with the shoestring budgets of the pandemic economy.
+For businesses that fall victim to theft, the effects can be drastic, especially with the shoestring budgets of many Architecture and Engineering firms.

-For those businesses that fall victim, the effects can be much more drastic, especially with the shoestring budgets of the pandemic economy, but also when we start to emerge from it and businesses return to growth mode.
+For those businesses that fall victim, the effects can be much more drastic, especially with the shoestring budgets of the architecture or engineering industries.

-The highest risks are those committed by employees, since they have consistent access and the events may be recurring.
-This can include stealing currency, falsifying travel or other expenses for reimbursement, or taking the company’s physical property.
-Since small businesses are usually closely-held, these events can be personally hurtful to the business owners, as well as financially painful, since the employees are often friends or members of their family.
+The highest risks are those committed by employees, since they have consistent access to resources and assets, and any nefarious actions may be recurring.
+This can include stealing money, falsifying reports for time, travel, or other expenses for reimbursement, or taking the company’s physical property or supplies.

 Other fraudulent actions may include not recording sales while pocketing the funds, doctoring financial records, paying ghost employees, or other actions where an employee may be using their position to improperly benefit financially without regard to the effect on the employer, such as kickbacks from vendors.

 There are several reasons.
-Foremost, a smaller staff means that individuals may perform several roles in the business, with little oversight (or overseeing their own actions).
+A smaller staff means that individuals may perform several roles in the business, with little oversight (or even overseeing their own actions), and may have access to more aspects of the business like bank accounts or company credit cards.
 Small business owners, managers and staff also often have close personal relationships that can result in less scrutiny, whereas a large organization may have strict, clinical processes that limit blind trust.
 Small business owners also generally have less experience with financial matters.

 Here are several steps that can small businesses or their accountants do to help prevent and detect fraud: